Homeopathy

 Aims

-This month aims to introduce you to the homeopathic concept of health and disease and the fundamental principles that underpin the practice of homeopathy as described by Samuel Hahnemann in his Organon of Medicine.
-From the first proving through to current day practice you will see how homeopathic principles have been developed.
+The unit aims to introduce you to the homeopathic concept of health and disease and the fundamental principles that underpin the practice of homeopathy, as described by Samuel Hahnemann in his Organon of Medicine.
+From the first proving through to present day practice you will see how homeopathic principles have been developed.
 In addition, you will also be introduced to the basic tools of homeopathic practitioners, the materia medica and repertory.
-The study of homeopathic materia medica will be explored, how it is presented in literature and in particular to the uses of four major homeopathic remedies.
+The study of homeopathic materia medica will be explored, how it is presented in literature and, in particular, to the uses of five major homeopathic remedies.

 Learning Outcomes